Amos content with retirement decision

 "When I got home a few hours later, the messages were incredible.
 Everybody was overwhelmingly positive and it's been nice what everyone said.

 "I have had messages from coaches and players from throughout the years and it has been great to reminisce over my time in rugby.
-It cemented in my mind it was the right decision."
+It cemented in my mind it was the right decision.

+"Maybe I am making this decision six or seven years earlier than a lot of boys would, but I am comfortable with it now."

 So unless he answers an SOS from Pivac, Amos' final international is set to be the 25th cap he won during the defeat by Argentina in Cardiff in July 2021.